What is the Difference Between a Fridge Box and a Reefer Container?

 Why is Cold Storage Shipping Necessary and Growing?

-What is a Reefer Container?
+What is a Reefer Truck?

-Are there any Disadvantages of Reefer Shipping?
+Are there any Disadvantages of Shipping with a Reefer Container?

-This supply and demand issue along with the reduction in qualified and CDL licensed drivers has caused the cost of reefer shipments to accelerate.
+This supply and demand issue causes the cost of reefer shipments to accelerate rather rapidly.
 Beyond the cost increase, trying to schedule perishable shipments on the schedule of a shipper is also becoming a challenge.
-The transportation industry is rapidly increasing their production of new reefer containers and trucks in order to meet the rising need – which should hopefully reduce some of the shipping costs.
+The transportation industry is rapidly increasing their production of new reefer containers and trucks in order to meet the rising need, this, in turn, should hopefully reduce some of the shipping costs.

 Another challenge with reefer shipments is route planning for LTL shipments.
-For example, if a manufacturer of frozen food has 10 pallets of products that have to be shipped to 5 different customers, in three different states, the shipment will likely have to be sent to a LTL depot to be routed to at least three different LTL routes.
+For example, if a manufacturer of frozen food products has 10 pallets of products that have to be shipped to 5 different customers, in 3 different states, the shipment will likely have to be sent to a depot to be routed to at least three different LTL routes.
 This isn’t very efficient and tends to increase the time of delivering cold storage products.

 What is a Fridge Box?

-A fridge box is much easier to maintain and offers shippers with more flexibility to move smaller amounts of cold-storage products.
-This type of cold-storage shipping device is typically used for smaller products, like electronics, medications, vaccines, or other cold-storage pharmaceutical products.
+A fridge box is also much easier to maintain and offers shippers more flexibility to move smaller amounts of cold products.
+This type of cold-storage shipping device is typically used for considerably smaller products, like electronics, medications, or other cold-storage pharmaceutical products.
 One of their greatest benefits is their portability.
 Most shippers will use a fridge box to keep smaller volume products cold while shipping dry goods in the same LTL container.
 As such, fridge boxes tend to be less expensive than reefers because they don’t require fully equipped trucks.
 The fridge box has been a big help in the reduction of cold supply chain supply problems – and gives shippers and carriers alike improved opportunities for moving cold-storage products.

 Take time to contact a professional third-party logistics company if you’d like to learn more about how to efficiently ship your cold storage products with improved customer service and reduced costs.